santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 flow.
 The publisher should register a multi-tenant AAD application for the landing page.

-### Webhook Endpoint
+### Webhook endpoint

-The Azure Marketplace calls this endpoint to notify the solution for the events happening on the marketplace side.
-Those events can be the cancellation or modification of the subscription through Azure Marketplace, or suspending it because of the unavailability of a customer's payment method.
+The commercial marketplace calls this endpoint to notify the solution for the events happening on the marketplace side.
+Those events can be the cancellation or modification of the subscription through commercial marketplace, or suspending it because of the unavailability of a customer's payment method.
 A publisher provides the URL for this webhook endpoint when registering the offer for Azure Marketplace.